TEENA-LOHAKARE/delta-class/README.md

 # delta-class
-This is  apna college resource.
+This is  apna college resource